smrigor/496-final/README.md

  I hope to build upon these lessons by creating a "translator" that takes your input and outputs a word or sentence that emulates a certain author's writing style.

- This repository will include the files I have worked on from November to December of 2022.
+ This repository includes the file I have worked on from November to December of 2022.

+In the end, I received an A in this class.